scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sacred also collects information about the host system including the hostname, type and version of the operating system, Python version, and the CPU.
-Optionally it supports information about GPU, environment variables, and it can be easily extended to collect custom information.
+Optionally, it supports information about GPU, environment variables, and it can be easily extended to collect custom information.

 Randomness
 ----------
 Randomization is an important part of many machine learning algorithms, but it inherently conflicts with the goal of reproducibility.
-The solution of course is to use pseudo random number generators (PRNG) that take a seed and generate seemingly random numbers in a deterministic fashion.
+The solution, of course, is to use pseudo random number generators (PRNG) that take a seed and generate seemingly random numbers in a deterministic fashion.
 However, if the seed is set to a fixed value as part of the code, then all runs will be deterministic, which can be an undesired effect.
 Sacred solves this problem by generating a new seed that is stored as part of the configuration for each run.
 It can be accessed from the code in the same way as every other config entry.